-- Develop Explore and develop privacy protections for those who register domain names with their personal name and email address. - Develop Explore and develop an online identity service, linked to a .au domain name, compliant with the Australian Government's digital ID system. - Utilise AI technologies to improve the integrity of .au domain names and ensure that auDA continues to meet community expectations. - Increase Grow awareness of the benefits of the .au, increase .au domain name take up and use amongst small businesses through comprehensive , and develop new resources for small businesses. - Improve productivity through process re-engineering, process redesign, automation, operating model redesign, role redesign of manual tasks, and new ways of working.
+- Explore and develop privacy protections for those who register domain names with their personal name and email address - Explore and develop an online identity service, linked to a .au domain name, compliant with the Australian Government's digital ID system - Utilise AI technologies to improve the integrity of .au domain names and ensure that auDA continues to meet community expectations - Grow awareness of the benefits of .au, increase .au domain name take up and use amongst small businesses, and develop new resources for small businesses - Improve productivity through process redesign, automation of manual tasks, and new ways of working.

-3. Impact
+Impact

-Leverage auDA's expertise to develop the next generation of Positively impact our ecosystem.
-Invest in strengthening multi-stakeholder internet governance, and developing new internet governance and DNS experts locally and regionally, and.
-We will also support research & development in areas of strategic focus and fund under-served communities to establish an online presence.
+Positively impact our ecosystem.
+Invest in strengthening multi-stakeholder internet governance, and developing new internet governance and DNS experts.
+We will also support research & development in areas of strategic focus and support under-served communities to establish an online presence.

-Develop Over the Asia Pacific Internet Governance Academy (APIGA) Australia, build five-year strategy we aim to achieve the following key results:
+Over the five-year strategy we aim to achieve the following key results:

-- Drive a comprehensive fellowship program, and embedgrowing cohort of Australians skilled & participating in internet governance into university curriculums and DNS. - Regional ccTLDs are enabled to run a resilient DNS anycast network with DNSSEC enabled, and registry database backup. - Communities challenged by digital inclusion, and concerns about online safety are supported to participate in the digital economy and society through use of .au domain names. - Support innovative research on auDA's strategic priorities - Achieve net zero carbon emissions in the operation of .au as part of auDA's commitment to be environmentally and socially responsible.
+- Drive a growing cohort of Australians skilled & participating in internet governance and DNS - Regional ccTLDs are enabled to run a resilient DNS anycast network with DNSSEC enabled, and registry database backup - Communities challenged by digital inclusion, and concerns about online safety are supported to participate in the digital economy and society through use of .au domain names - Support innovative research on auDA's strategic priorities - Achieve net zero carbon emissions in the operation of .au as part of auDA's commitment to be environmentally and socially responsible.